abruno06/myvault/readme.md

 ## Batch Load

-you can use a CSV File to load your data: the format is the following:
+you can use a CSV File to load your data: the format is the following if your are using the built in secret format

 ```SecretID, Username, Credential, URL, Comment```